aws-cloudformation/cloudformation-guard/README.md

 > **NOTE**: If you are using Guard 1.0, we highly recommend adopting Guard 2.0 because Guard 2.0 is a major release that introduces multiple features to simplify your current policy-as-code experience.
 Guard 2.0 is backward incompatible with your Guard 1.0 rules and can result in breaking changes.
 For information about migrating Guard rules, see [Migrating 1.0 rules to 2.0](docs/what-is.md#migrate-rules-how-to).
 >
-> You can find code related to Guard2.0 on the main branch of the repo and code related to Guard 1.0 on the [Guard1.0 branch](https://github.com/aws-cloudformation/cloudformation-guard/tree/Guard1.0) of the repo.
+> You can find code related to Guard 2.0 on the main branch of the repo and code related to Guard 1.0 on the [Guard1.0 branch](https://github.com/aws-cloudformation/cloudformation-guard/tree/Guard1.0) of the repo.

 **Guard In Action**